RPGroup-PBoC/RNAseq_SortSeq/page03_interactive_fig1.md

 ---

 ## Figure Description
-Below is an interactive figure that displays the information footprint for each gene and each growth condition ran in this experiment.
+This website provides interactive figures of information footprints, energy matrices and regulatory cartoons for all of the genes and growth conditions considered in our experiments.
 The gene and growth condition are chosen using the drop down boxes on the left.
 The gene regulatory architecture, with identified transcription factors, and their DNA-protein energy matrix for each transcription factor is displayed below the information footprint.